Douglas (company): Growth in Europe

 In the 1980s, Parfümerie Douglas GmbH expanded into the Netherlands, France, Italy, and the United States.
 The company also grew in Germany through acquisitions such as "Er & Sie" perfumeries.
 This expansion led to an organizational restructuring, completed in 1989 with the founding of Douglas Holding AG, which replaced Hussel Holding AG.

 After the fall of the Berlin Wall, Douglas opened stores in eastern Germany in the 90s and expanded into Switzerland, Spain and Portugal.
 Since the start of the new millennium, Douglas has expanded to Poland, Hungary, Monaco, Slovakia, the Czech Republic, Latvia, Lithuania, Estonia, Romania, Bulgaria, Turkey, Denmark, Croatia and Slovenia.
 In addition to stationary retail, Douglas has also been selling its products via its own online shop since 2000.

 At the annual general meeting in June 2001, Jörn Kreke handed over the chairmanship of the Douglas Holding to his son Henning Kreke after 32 years in the top position.

 Due in part to the economic crisis and a low market share, the company withdrew from Slovakia, Estonia and Denmark in 2009/10 as well as from the American market.

+As of 2025, Douglas has opened stores again in Slovakia.